 Internal communication about our new CSR guidelines

-It just so happens that our People & Culture Team will be releasing 360Learning’s official Corporate Social Responsibility guidelines at around the same time as this event was planned.
-It therefore seemed like an excellent idea to align the team-building activity with the theme of CSR, to increase the impact of the launch.
+It just so happens that our People & Culture Team will release 360Learning’s official Corporate Social Responsibility guidelines at around the same time as this event was planned.
+It, therefore, seemed like an excellent idea to align the team-building activity with the theme of CSR, to increase the impact of the launch.

 Shine a spotlight on existing activities

 We have a ‘Green Team’ already within the company that was planning related awareness activities around carbon neutrality for Earth Day.
-Organizing a larger event along the same lines would bring awareness to this internal team and hopefully create some synergy around the larger cause.
+Organizing a larger event along the same lines would bring awareness to this internal team and hopefully create some synergy around the more significant cause.

-But there’s a fifth reason we opted for this type of communal exercise—and that’s because it aligns perfectly with our raison d’etre here at 360Learning: Collaborative Learning.
-In a nutshell, Collaborative Learning is the idea that workplace training and learning should be collaborative, democratized, and bottom-up.
+There’s also a fifth reason why we opted for this type of communal exercise—and that’s because it aligns perfectly with our ‘raison d’etre’ here at 360Learning: Collaborative Learning.
+In a nutshell, Collaborative Learning is the idea that workplace training and learning should be collaborative, democratized and bottom-up.
 Employees work as teams, so why shouldn’t they learn as teams?